RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 Note that if your code has any errors, it will definitely cause a problem when tracing through the codelens example, so make sure to test your code before deploying your book!

 **Optional Arguments**

-``:tracedata:``  Normally this value is filled in automatically with a JavaScript object of the stack trace, but you can provide your own tracedata if you wish.
-The **tracedata** is the object from which you access the value of the ``:correct:`` answer (see below) if you are including a question in the codelens directive.

-**Developer notes for tracedata:** You can see an example of the tracedata of a codelens directive by writing the codelens directive with content, building your book, and then looking in the html document that was built from your ``.rst`` file, which you can find in the ``build`` folder, in the corresponding directory to the directory in ``_sources`` where you saved your current ``.rst`` file (e.g. if your current rst file is in ``_sources/Functions/introduction.rst``, you can see the tracedata for a codelens example in ``build/Functions/introduction.html``.
-You can index into that **tracedata** object with dot notation, but index into any list within it with ``[]``, as usual in Python.

-Here is an example of a set of tracedata.

-Note that ``globals`` are the variables in the global scope. ``locals`` is populated only if the codelens question refers to an inner, local scope within the program, and elements within lists, for example, are stored on the ``heap``.

 ``:caption:``  The text provided for this option will be formatted as a caption on the bottom of the codelens window.